ISISComputingGroup/ibex_developers_manual/Other-Troubleshooting.md

 ## Instrument Page not Working on Web Dashboard

+Several causes

-Check that the instrument is in the list of Instruments in https://github.com/ISISComputingGroup/JSON_bourne/blob/master/webserver.py and that the version on web server is up-to-date.
+1. Check that the instrument is in the list of Instruments in https://github.com/ISISComputingGroup/JSON_bourne/blob/master/webserver.py and that the version on web server is up-to-date.

-Another cause could be that there were issues with MySQL in the moment the IBEX server was started (this seems to affect the archiver start up).
+1. Issues with MySQL in the moment the IBEX server was started (this seems to affect the archiver start up).
 Check logs of the MySQL service in the `var` area, fix any issues so that MySQL is running correctly again, then restart the IBEX server.

+1. If it works in your browser but not he users they may have a old cahced copy (this shouldn't happen but we have seen it in Safari).
+Clear their browser cache and reload.

 ## `cmake error: could not load cache` seen during build